gatsbyjs/gatsby-ja/docs/tutorial/building-a-theme.md

 2. The `Event` type will implement the typical Gatsby `Node` interface.
 3. You'll use `@dontInfer`, because rather than Gatsby inferring fields, you'll be defining them explicitly.
 4. In addition to an `id` field, you'll create new fields for each data point associated with an event (name, location, startDate, endDate, url). _To read more detail about creating types, check out the [`createTypes` documentation](/docs/actions/#createTypes)_.
 5. You'll also create a `slug` field.
-You'll notice your event data doesn't include "スラッグ" data.
+You'll notice your event data doesn't include "slug" data.
 You'll define this in the next step.

-### Define resolvers for any custom fields (スラッグ）
+### Define resolvers for any custom fields (slug）

 Gatsby provides a `createResolvers` API hook.
 That gives you a function called `createResolvers`.
 Inside this function, you will set up a base path.